-2.2 Steering committee
+2.2 Steering Committee

-Waterways Ireland set up a steering committee for the survey which included representatives from the two voluntary organisations most associated with Ireland's inland waterways, the HBA and the Inland Waterways Association of Ireland.
-The Heritage Council was kept apprised of the project as it developed and was invited to make comments.
+Waterways Ireland set up a steering committee for the survey which met three times during the two years.
+The members included representatives from the two voluntary organisations most associated with Ireland's inland waterways, the HBA (Heritage Boat Association) and the IWAI (Inland Waterways Association of Ireland).
+The Heritage Council was kept apprised of the project as it developed by Waterways Ireland and was invited to make comments.

-The committee's membership was:
+The committee's members are:

 - Cormac McCarthy (Waterways Ireland)

 - Gerry Burke (HBA)

+- Cathy Dwane (HBA)

 - Paul Martin (HBA)

+- Conor Nolan (HBA)

 - Colin Becker (Inland Waterways Association of Ireland)